sebastienlapierre/oio-docs/doc/source/admin-guide/operations_add_rawx.rst

        volume => '/mnt/disk1',
      }

-You can add these three blocks configuration as many times as needed (one per disk).
+You can add these three blocks configuration as many times as needed (once per disk).

 Service configuration
 ~~~~~~~~~~~~~~~~~~~~~